 Binary Matrix 0, Respondents A and B are not friends1, Respondents A and B are friends

 Ideally, the matrix should be symmetric prior to row standardization (i.e. if respondent A is friends with respondent B, then respondent B is also friends with respondent A).
 However, due to the possibility of asymmetric privacy settings on Facebook, the matrix was not symmetric.
 For example, if respondent A has more restrictive privacy settings than respondent B, then the survey instrument would be able to access data in respondent A’s Facebook account that indicates respondent A and respondent B being friends; conversely, when respondent B completes the survey, the survey instrument may not be able to access similar data indicating their friendship due to stricter privacy settings of respondent A. This privacy restriction affected approximately 10% of the relationships in the sample.
 However, symmetry was assumed for this matrix as Facebook does not distinguish relationship directionality; the binary matrix was manipulated to be symmetric.
-All survey respondents were friends with at least one other survey respondent.
+It is also notable that all survey respondents were friends with at least one other survey respondent.

 Number of Mutual Friends

 Existing literature discusses tie-strength as a function of mutual friendship (24, 26).
-The number of mutual friends matrix considers the number of friends that two respondents have in common, regardless of whether or not the two respondents are direct friends.
-The number of mutual friends was determined by counting the number of unique friend Facebook IDs that are in common between two respondents’ friends lists.
+The number of mutual friends matrix considers the number of friends common to two respondents, regardless of whether or not the two respondents are direct friends.
+The number of mutual friends was determined by counting the number of unique friend Facebook IDs in common between two respondents’ friends lists.

 Based on the dataset, this matrix was symmetric prior to row-standardization (i.e. respondent A’s mutual friends with respondent B are the same as respondent B’s mutual friends with respondent A).
-This supports that privacy settings may be the cause of the asymmetry as seen in the binary matrix.
-In this dataset, mutual friends’ privacy settings likely affect both respondents in the same manner, therefore causing this matrix to be symmetric.
+This supports that privacy settings may cause the asymmetry seen in the binary matrix, as symmetry in this matrix may be due to mutual friends’ privacy settings likely affect both respondents in the same manner.
 However, it should be noted that this may not be true for other datasets as individuals can classify friends into different groups on Facebook and apply different privacy settings for each group.

 Mutual Friend Percentage

-The mutual friend percentage matrix is adapted from a cohesiveness measure used in Adamic (2003).
-The cohesiveness measure used a ratio of the connecting links divided by the total number of links possible (39).
+The mutual friend percentage matrix is adapted from a cohesiveness measure used in Adamic (2003) that considers a ratio of the connecting links divided by the total number of links possible (39).
 The mutual friend percentage weights matrix considers only the number of friends the two respondents have in common.
-Mutual friend percentage is calculated by dividing the total number of mutual friends by the sum of the total number of friends of both respondents.
+Mutual friend percentage is calculated as the total number of mutual friends divided by the sum of the total number of friends of both respondents.

 Mutual Friend Percentage= # of Mutual Friends# of Friends

-Based on the dataset, this matrix is also symmetric prior to row-standardization for the same reasons as discussed above.
-However, as before, this symmetry may not always be observed in future datasets.
+This matrix is also symmetric prior to row-standardization for the same reasons as discussed above.
+However, as before, this symmetry may not always be observed in other datasets.

 Direct and Mutual Friend Percentage